IBM/zopeneditor-sample/README.md

 In looking at the files, you will notice a new copybook called `SAM2PARM`, which was created to contain the parameters necessary for `SAM1.cbl` to pass to `SAM2.cbl` in order to process a new transaction type.
 There is also a new `TRANFILE` which contains a record for the new `CRUNCH` transaction.

+### Multi-root example

+The COBOL sample above shows how to use VS Code as a single-root workspace.
+You also find the folder called [multiroot](./multiroot) in this repository that contains a simple example for how to utilize IBM Z Open Editor with a [VS Code multi-roor workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces) setup.
+See the [README](./multiroot/README.md) in that folder for more details.

 ## Running PL/I sample files

 ### Sample files